mnzaki/vim-config/README.md

 ## These are my twisted words
-This is my personal vim configuration, with pathogen as the plugin manager.
+This is my personal vim configuration, with [vim-plug](https://github.com/junegunn/vim-plug) as the plugin manager.
 It's been going through an overhaul and some things are broken.

 Notably I'd like to add: